gibbok/notes-next-js/nextjs-13.md

 Notes:
 NextJs allow to have incremntal static generation ISR, this mean deploy only page changes without rebuild the complete website.

+Data fetching
+It will be possible to fetch data inside multiple segments in a route.
+This is different from the pages directory, where data fetching was limited to the page-level.